JoshWilbur/DEPi/Conway/README.md

 average computation time for the rules and loop using a circular buffer (N=30).
 The averages seemed to stabilize after 50 generations, so I documented my calculated averages at the 60th generation.

 Results from benchmarking are in the tables below.
-I

 **Desktop PC**